I’ve been wearing this Duke of Edingburgh gold brooch after hearing of the death of Prince Phillip, the Duke of Edingburgh this week.

 The brooch belonged to my Mum who became the first girl in Warwickshire to achieve the award.
 She spoke of the excitement of receiving the award from the Duke at Buckingham Palace.

 They wanted to make the scheme accessible to people who were not privileged.
-It’s a great philosophy and a very worthwhile programme and certainly inspired many people like my Mum and continues to inspire young people from all backgrounds today.
-After leaving school ( Copthorne, Radford, Coventry) at just 14 and without qualifications she found the scheme and its structure of great benefit.
+It’s a great philosophy and a very worthwhile programme.
+It certainly inspired many people like my Mum and continues to inspire young people from all backgrounds today.
+After leaving school ( Copthorne, Radford, Coventry) at just 14 and without any qualifications she found the scheme and its structure of great benefit.

 Over 60 years later the D of E scheme continues to inspire my family.
-My brother freelances as an expedition leader on summer expeditions, my son gained a silver award in 2017 and my 14 year old daughter is currently working towards her bronze award.
+My brother often freelances as a D of E expedition leader, my son gained a silver award in 2017 and my 14 year old daughter is currently working towards her bronze award.